zoosky/arewewebyet/_posts/2016-03-14-RustWebDigest-1-Getting-Started-Servo.md

 ---

-Almost a month has passed since we relaunched [AreWeWebYet](http://www.arewewebyet.org/) and quite a few news and updates made the rounds.
+About a month has passed since we relaunched [AreWeWebYet](http://www.arewewebyet.org/) and quite a few news and updates made the rounds.
 To make it easier for you to stay up to date with current developments in Rust-Web, we decided to launch the RustWebDigest – a semi regular blog series from the AWWY curators on the state of affairs and changes since the last update.
 Welcome to edition #1.

 ## Getting started just got easier